Vitaly Mukha

-Vitaly Petrovich Mukha (Виталий Петрович Муха; 17 May 1935 — 22 May 2005) was a Ukrainian-born Russian politician, who served as the first and third Governor of Novosibirsk Oblast from 1991 to 1993 and from 1995 to 2000.
+Vitaly Petrovich Mukha (Виталий Петрович Муха; 17 May 1936 — 22 May 2005) was a Ukrainian-born Russian politician, who served as the first and third Governor of Novosibirsk Oblast from 1991 to 1993 and from 1995 to 2000.

 He also served as the 14th first secretary of the Novosibirsk regional committee of the CPSU from 1989 to 1990.

 Biography

-Vitaly Mukha was born in Kharkov, Ukraine, on 17 May 1935, to a Ukrainian family.
+Vitaly Mukha was born in Kharkiv to a Ukrainian family.

 Education and work

-In 1960, he graduated from the Kharkov Aviation Institute with a degree in mechanical engineer, associate professor.
+In 1960, he graduated from the Kharkiv Aviation Institute with a degree in mechanical engineer, associate professor.
 From 1960 to 1966 he was a foreman, deputy head of the shop, head of the shop of the V.P.
 Chkalov Novosibirsk Aviation Plant, since 1966 — head of department, deputy chief engineer, chief engineer, since 1973 — director of the Novosibirsk plant of electrothermal equipment at PA Sibelektroterm.

 From 1975 to 1982, he was the director of the plant and general director of PA "Sibelektroterm".
 From 1982 to 1988, he was promoted to general director of PA "Sibselmash".

 In 1963, Mukha joined the Communist Party.
-On December 1988, Mukha started as the Second Secretary of the Novosibirsk Regional Committee of the CPSU.
+In December 1988, Mukha started as the Second Secretary of the Novosibirsk Regional Committee of the CPSU.
 Vladimir Kazarezov, who offered him this post, did not expect that Mukha would agree to leave the post of general director, where he received a salary of 1,200 rubles, to the post of second secretary with a salary of 520 rubles, but Mukha agreed.
 When he was appointed, problems arose, since he divorced his first wife, and had not yet formalized the relationship with the second.
 Kazarezov, who highly appreciated Mukha as the organizer of production, achieved his approval by contacting the Secretary of the CPSU Central Committee, Georgy Razumovsky.

 On 30 October 1989, Mukha was promoted to the First Secretary of the Novosibirsk Regional Committee of the CPSU.

 Since April 1990, after being elected to leading positions in the regional council, he combined the positions of the chairman of the regional council of people's deputies and the first secretary of the regional party committee, until August 1990.
 In August 1990, the 24th regional conference of the CPSU prohibited combining the posts of Soviet and party leaders and removed Mukha from the office of the first secretary.
 The second secretary Vladimir Poleshchuk was appointed to this position.
 He was a delegate to the 19th Party Conference (1988) and the 28th Congress of the CPSU (1990), a member of the Central Committee of the CPSU (1990-1991).